 Tip 3: Know Your Prescriptions

 We don't need to tell you that the cost of medications is going up.
-Changes in the healthcare laws made some small improvements, yet what we pay out of pocket every year seems to out pace cost of living increases by a large margin.
+Changes in the healthcare laws made some small improvements, yet what we pay out of pocket every year seems to outpace the cost of living increases by a large margin.

 There are a number of factors that will change what you pay at the pharmacy.
 Your prescription dosage, prior authorization restrictions, step-up therapy requirements, co-payments, co-insurance, the pharmacy you use, and a myriad of other factors mix together to change what you pay for your prescriptions versus what your neighbor pays.
 This is why knowing everything about your prescriptions before attempting to choose a Medicare plan is critical.